What is Cloud Disaster Recovery? Meaning & Benefits

 Simplify DR for remote work or distributed locations

 Work from home (WFH) and hybrid work are on the rise.
 Backing up employees’ devices with their permission can be impractical.
-Resilio Connect for cloud DR helps you do that automatically without any admin oversight.
+Resilio Platform for cloud DR helps you do that automatically without any admin oversight.

 Some storage providers have limits on file sizes.
 For example, files uploaded to Dropbox through their web-based platform have a maximum file size of 50 GB.
 Resilio has no such limits and provides a DR solution with built-in end-to-end data protection on all files.